Vaccines for Bali: What You Need to Know Before You Go (2025 Guide)

 • Varicella (chickenpox) – if you’ve never had it or weren’t vaccinated

-• Polio – if you didn’t complete your childhood series
+• Polio – if you didn’t complete your childhood series.
+For those who completed their childhood series, a single adult booster is recommended

-• Influenza and COVID – especially if you’re traveling during flu season or have risk factors
+• Influenza and COVID-19 – especially if you’re traveling during flu season or have risk factors

-• Shingles (zoster) – may be recommended for travelers aged 50+ to prevent Shingle symptoms and complications
+• Shingles (zoster) – recommended for travelers aged 50+ to prevent Shingle symptoms and complications

 These are often overlooked but can still pose a risk abroad—especially in countries with lower vaccination coverage.